 After the Romans

 The Saxons, Angles and Jutes were Germanic tribes from Northern Germany and Denmark.
 They spoke what became ‘Old English’, a West Germanic language.
-This is why English is in the a Germanic branch of the family and has similarities with other Germanic languages.
+This is why English is in the Germanic branch of the family and has similarities with other Germanic languages.
 They eventually pushed the native inhabitants (the Britons) into Cornwall and Wales, giving Old English dominance in England.

 The Vikings both reintroduced and reinforced the Germanic nature of Old English through their own language, Old Norse.
 The language did not have as much influence on English as its Germanic roots or Norman French in 1066.
-Regardless Old Norse left behind many place names (places that end with ‘-by’, ‘-thorpe’, ‘-ton/’ston’), last names (especially ones that end with ‘-son’) and stray words that have adopted into the family (such as ‘berserk’).
+Regardless Old Norse left behind many place names (places that end with ‘-by’, ‘-thorpe’, ‘-ton/’ston’), last names (especially ones that end with ‘-son’) and stray words that have been adopted into the family (such as ‘berserk’).

 In 1066, we have the most famous invasion: the Norman Conquest.
 The successful Normans (who became the aristocracy) used French and then Anglo-Norman (English heavily influenced by French) which eventually became Middle English.
 An explanation of what happened to language in general around this time features in my post about whether the word ‘you’ has a plural.